rwbl/domoticz-homeautomation-workbook/README.md

 * Hardware Monitor for the Raspberry Pi's used (see HardwareMonitor.zip).
 * HomeMatic (RaspberryMatic) CCU3 integration with variety of devices and plugins [HmIP-eTRV](https://github.com/rwbl/domoticz-plugin-hmip-etrv), [HmIP-PSM](https://github.com/rwbl/domoticz-plugin-hmip-psm).
 * Hue Light controlled via ESP8266 with slide potentiometer & 4-digit-7-segment-display.
+* Indoor Air Quality - Measure in regular intervals, the IAQ Index VOC, assign to a custom sensor (VOC) and set the color of a Hue White & Color Ambiance bulb accordingly.
 * MQTT subscribe & publish messages to trigger actions or information.
 * MQTT Logger (Node-RED)
 * Monitor stock quotes.